 Whatever the origins of the flat landscape there were very few splashes of colour.
 We did see some other human foot prints but interestingly this was the only day on the entire trip when we didn’t see any other people.

-We are pretty certain this a varve, an annual layer of sediment.
+We are pretty certain this is a varve, an annual layer of sediment.

 After a lovely day kayaking and truly memorable walk we were rewarded with a spectacular camp site.